thisistonydang/server-setup/README.md

 - `create-user.sh` - Creates a new, non-root user with their own home directory, bash shell, and sudo privileges.
 The username is taken from the `.env` file.

+- `install-lazy-vim.sh` - Installs the base LazyVim requirements and clones the starter configuration to the root and non-root user's home directories.

+- `install-zsh.sh` - Installs ZSH and sets it as the default shell for the non-root user.

 - `upgrade-packages.sh` - Upgrades all installed packages and reboots the server.

 ## Usage